Arthur Hill (Canadian actor)

-Arthur Edward Spence Hill (August 1, 1922 – October 22, 2006) was a Canadian actor.
-He was known in British and American theatre, film, and television.
+Arthur Edward Spence Hill (August 1, 1922 – October 22, 2006) was a Canadian actor of film, stage, and television.
+He won the Tony Award for Best Actor in a Play for his role as George in the original Broadway production of Who's Afraid of Virginia Woolf?
+(1962).
+He was also known for playing the title role on the television legal drama Owen Marshall, Counselor at Law (1971–74).

 Early life

-Arthur Edward Spence Hill was born in Melfort, Saskatchewan, on August 1, 1922, the son of Edith Georgina (Spence) and Olin Drake Hill.
+Arthur Edward Spence Hill was born in Melfort, Saskatchewan, on August 1, 1922, the son of Edith Georgina (Spence) and Olin Drake Hill, a lawyer.
+He is sometimes reported as a relative of American actor Steven Hill.
+However, the two were not related.

-He was studying pre-law at the University of British Columbia when he joined the RCAF.
+Hill attended the University of British Columbia, studying law.
 As part of the Royal Canadian Air Force during World War II, Hill served in the mechanic corps.
-After the war, he finished his law degree, then became interested in acting, which he studied in Seattle, Washington.
+After the war, having finished his university degree, he became interested in acting.
+He studied acting in Seattle.